Review the information presented here in the online program and complete the survey BEFORE Friday, January 17.

 Academic advising is an important resource for all students throughout their educational journey.

 Thinking about changing your program?
 Struggling academically?
-Advising is one of the services offered through BC3’s Academic Center for Enrichment with professional advisors available to you at every BC3 location — including online.
+ACE supports student success!
+Advising services are available to you at every BC3 location — including online.
 Access our advisors ->

 Whether you plan to transfer to a four-year institution after BC3 or apply for a job, BC3’s Career and Transfer advisors can help you move forward.